Welcome to Cherry Class!

 Reading Points are cumulative and will be added up weekly throughout the year.

-175 points = Gold Award (Certificate, message home from Mrs Clifford and book prize)
+220 points = Gold Award (Certificate, message home from Mrs Clifford and prize)

-210 points = Glittering Gold Award (Certificate, message home and an Afternoon Tea in The Reading Nook with our Reading Ambassadors)
+355 points = Dazzling Diamond Award (Certificate, message home from Mrs Clifford, a prize and an Afternoon Tea in The Reading Nook with our Reading Ambassadors)

 Unfortunately not the ones with chocolate chips.